 ZTE Blade V10

-Details about the ZTE Blade V10 are a little more concrete.
-The phone also features a modern design, with a similar-size notch for the front-facing camera.
+The ZTE Blade V10 phone also features a modern design, with a similar-size notch for the front-facing camera.
 What is different is that it has a larger chin bezel, and does away with the triple-lens camera in favor of a dual-lens sensor instead.
 On top of that, there is a fingerprint sensor on the back of the phone — there isn’t one under the display.
 The screen comes in at 6.3 inches with a Full HD resolution.
 On the bottom of the phone, you’ll get a USB-C port.

 When it comes to specs, the Blade V10 features an oct-core 2.1GHz processor, along with either 3GB of RAM and 32GB of storage, or 4GB of RAM and 64GB of storage.
 As mentioned, the camera is dual-lens, with one 16-megapixel sensor and one 5-megapixel sensor for depth-sensing.
 The front-facing camera, interestingly, is a whopping 32 megapixels, and it features what ZTE calls “smart selfie” technology, though we don’t know much else yet.
 The battery powering everything has a 3,100mAh capacity.

-The ZTE Blade V10 will be available in Black, Blue, or Green, and it’ll be available in China, Europe, and Latin America sometime in March.
+The ZTE Blade V10 is available in Black, Blue, or Green, and it’s available in China, Europe, and Latin America.